 - An empty table will appear

 The idea is to take the dataset fields to the table.
-There’s 2 ways to import fields :
+There are 2 ways to import fields :

 This is what your table will look like.

-We won’t cover it but by modifying text box properties, you will be able to change font color and modify style.
+We won’t cover it but by modifying text box properties, you will be able to change font colour and modify the style.

-When the design if finished, test the result in Report Builder before thinking to import the report into production.
+When the design is finished, test the result in Report Builder before thinking to import the report into production.

-- Click Run button on the top left
+- Click the Run button on the top left

 Happy with the results?
 Let’s deliver the report.

-- Click Save button on the top left.
+- Click the Save button on the top left.